nealchopra/Discord-Bot/README.md

 !translate –– type !translate followed by a word/phrase you'd like translated, then the language you want to translate to

-!concise –– type !concise followed by a prompt (can range in length) to make your writing more concise
+!concise –– type !concise followed by a prompt (can range in length) to make your message more concise

+!shakespeare –– type !shakespeare followed by a prompt (can range in length) to make your message sound like it was written by Shakespeare